adam-cyclones/tidal-node/README.md

 # wasm-lua-node-tidal

+Imagine a world where Lua was adopted and popular.
+I think Lua is like JavaScript only much much faster, samller and elegent.
+Lua surely desearves some love.

+Lua was concieved as an embeded language, designed to compliment other languages, a simple scripting language for compiled platforms.
+I can see this having a use for those needing performance and multithreading but in a way that isnt 100 miles away from JavaScript.
+Trust me Lua is so small and sort of firmilair you can be up and running in around an hour.

-Welcome to my experiment, Its WIP and has not been tested on another machine yet, you will find most of the emscripten compiler commands in npm package.json "config".
-There is also a installer task for lua built in.
+This is a web assembly project, it's WIP and has not been tested on another machines yet, you will find most of the emscripten compiler commands in npm package.json "config".
+There is also a installer task for Lua built in.

 ## Requirements
 #### compiler: